 Hi, I’m Cayden.

-Previous day jobs include: teaching media theory and game design to undergraduates; bartending at a vegetarian restaurant; organizing university workers for a labor union; driving a delivery route; and freelance web design.
+Previous day jobs include: teaching media theory and game design to undergraduates; bartending at a vegetarian restaurant; organizing university workers for a labor union; driving a delivery route; designing websites for local businesses; and various forms of retail.

 Work that I’ve done that I don’t get paid for includes organizing with the Save E. 12th Coalition, which brought neighbors together to design and propose a plan for a parcel of public land in my current neighborhood in Oakland, California; cofounding Youngist, a youth media collective that we closed in 2016 that published fearless reporting and commentary from youth movements around the world; working with the movement tech community on issues of equity and gender-based violence in our work and organizing spaces; helping organize the Allied Media Conference; and writing about all the ideas you will find on this website.